 Zipcar is out at the University of Minnesota, and Hourcar is in.

-Hourcar recently won a two-year contract to provide car-sharing service at the U starting Aug.
-1, said Steve Sanders, alternative transportation manager at the U’s Parking and Transportation Services.
+Hourcar recently was awarded a contract to provide car sharing service at the U starting Aug.
+1, said Steve Sanders, alternative transportation manager at the University of Minnesota Parking and Transportation Services department.
+The contract will run for the next two years.

-Twin Cities-based Hourcar already has 2,000 members in Minneapolis and St. Paul.
-Its expansion into the University of Minnesota area is a natural fit since about 25 percent of Hourcar’s users are students, said spokeswoman Mary Morse.
+Hourcar already has 2,000 members in Minneapolis and St. Paul, where it has provided services for years.
+Its expansion into the University of Minnesota area seems to be a natural fit since about 25 percent of Hourcar's users are students, said Mary Morse, an Hourcar spokeswoman.

-Hourcar will park 10 vehicles on campus in or near the Washington Avenue Ramp, the 21st Avenue Ramp, the Printing Services building at 29th and Como Avenues SE., and at Sanford Hall and Frontier Hall.
+Hourcar will park 10 vehicles on campus in near the Washington Avenue Ramp (between Union and Harvard Streets), the 21st Avenue Ramp at 4th Street and 21st Av.
+S., the Printing Services building at 29th and Como Avenues SE., and at Sanford Hall and Frontier Hall.

-Most of the vehicles will be small, such as the Honda Civic, Honda Fit and Toyota Prius, but there will be at least one pickup truck, Morse said.
+Most of the vehicles will be small economical vehicles such as Honda Civics, Honda Fits and Toyota Prius', but there will be at least one pickup truck available, Morse said.

-Zipcar had provided car-sharing at the U for six years.
+Zipcar had provided car sharing services at the U for the past six years.
 But Sanders said Hourcar offered better insurance, one reason for the change.

 Students and staff with current Zipcar memberships will be given a $35 transportation credit to cover the cost of joining Hourcar.
-New members — students, faculty and staff — will pay a $35 membership fee.
-All users pay a flat $8 per hour.
+New members - students, faculty and staff - will pay a $35 membership fee.
+All users pay a flat $8 per hour no matter what type of vehicle they use.
 The simple pricing structure also helped Hourcar win the contract, Sanders said.